twl8n/ead_fedora/readme.txt

 underscores.
 Eventually is might be nice to make this a command line option.

-You might have change the shebang of the .rb scripts.
+You might have change the shebang #! line of the .rb scripts.